mglantz/buildah-rootless-demo/README.md

-# buildah/podman rootless-demo when dealing with micro containers
+# buildah/podman rootless-demo with micro containers
 A demonstration of how you can use podman and buildah to create containers without root, when using ubi-micro containers.

 This demo was created using Fedora 37.